2026 Eurovision Song Contest Grand Final predictions, betting tips and odds: Finns to win but Sweden are interesting outsiders

 - Eurovision 2026: complete betting guide, best bookmakers and latest odds

-- Eurovision Song Contest Grand Final 2026: All you need to know about tomorrow's extravaganza
+- Eurovision Song Contest Grand Final 2026: All you need to know about tonight's TV extravaganza

 - Eurovision Song Contest: Danes can deliver in second semi-final